|

 Problem with that is the phrase "freedom of religion" appears nowhere within the U.S. Constitution.

-Nothing about that really implies freedom from anything other than the government endorsement of a particular faith, and I don't believe any interpretation of the clause has ever led to your conclusion either.
+Quote: Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; Nothing about that really implies freedom from anything other than the government endorsement of a particular faith, and I don't believe any interpretation of the clause has ever led to your conclusion either.

 [+]